chromaway/ngcccbase/doc/exchange.md

 Yours should look pretty much the same, but with other values for assetid and color_set.

 For real-world use, if you got this JSON file from someone else, verify with the issuer what it is they're issuing and what legal framework governs its use and transfer.

 Now it is time to import the asset.
 Use your own JSON that you got when you issued your asset.

 Import your asset definition with the ```addassetjson``` command.

-With the pyjsonrpc client you actually use a native python dictionary, but it will be converted to JSON before being sent over the network:
+With the pyjsonrpc client all data types should be in python, so you need to convert your JSON to a python dict, before making the RPC call.
+It will be converted to JSON before being sent over the network (see further down for how to do the addassetjson call in javascript):
 :

-    other_partys_client.addassetjson({'''{assetid: "Bf1aXLmTv41pc2",
+    other_partys_client.addassetjson({'assetid': "Bf1aXLmTv41pc2",
-        color_set: ["epobc:27da3337fb4a5bb8e2e5a537448e5ec9cfaa3c15628c3c333025d547bbcf9d71:0:361077"],
+        'color_set': ["epobc:27da3337fb4a5bb8e2e5a537448e5ec9cfaa3c15628c3c333025d547bbcf9d71:0:361077"],
-        monikers: ["foo_inc"],
+        'monikers': ["foo_inc"],
-        unit: 1}''')
+        'unit': 1})

+If you are loading from the file foo_inc.json it could look like this:

+    import json
+    foo_inc_dict = json.load('foo_inc.json')
+    other_partys_client.addassetjson(foo_inc_dict)

 Make sure the import worked by calling: